 Banff National Park has over 1,000 miles of trails and some of the best are located in the Lake Louise and Moraine Lake areas.
 Lake Louise, a striking turquoise lake framed by an awe-inspiring mountainous backdrop, is an icon of the Canadian Rockies and one of the most photographed lakes in the world.
 Take a stroll on the Lake Louise Lakeshore Trail or try one of the more challenging hikes to Lake Agnes or Plain of Six Glaciers to visit a mountain tea house.
 If hiking isn’t your thing, rent a red canoe and paddle across Lake Louise’s turquoise waters.

 Nearby Moraine Lake sits in the stunning Valley of Ten Peaks and is surrounded by snowcapped mountains and pine forests.
 Parking is exceptionally hard to come by here; however, if you are an early riser or happen to get lucky, do not miss a stop at Moraine Lake!
+Check out some more ideas on some of the best things to do in Banff with kids.

 The Icefields Parkway is known as one of the most spectacular scenic drives in the world and it takes you through some Canadian Rocky Mountain parks.
 The 144-mile drive winds its way from Banff National Park to Jasper National Park and the scenery will leave you speechless.
 Take your time driving the parkway, make sure to stop to explore roadside attractions and take plenty of photos!
 Popular stops along the way include Bow Lake, Peyto Lake, Athabasca Glacier, and the Columbia Icefield, Sunwapta Falls and Athabasca Falls.